I was rosy-cheeked, with sparkling eyes

 as sixteen faded into the distance,

-as gold turned the color of the
+and gold turned the color of the

 dishwater